userkamil/handbook/benefits.md

 Main article: [Time-off](time-off.md)

 We expect Niteans to take sensible time-off and use their vacation time and public holidays throughout the year.
 We also understand that everyone gets sick or need family time so allowances are made for these too.

+## Severance

+While many of us are good friends, we are still a business, not a family.
+So people join and leave us from time to time and every Nitean (except Trialists) is entitled to a severance package:
+  * Up to one year: 1 month base salary,
+  * More than one year: 2 months base salary + 1 month for each additional year, up to max 12 months total.

+Whenever we have to let someone go, we follow these procedures:

+* The person needs to know at least 1 month in advance that their position could be cancelled in the near term.
+* The person needs to know that if we will be hiring for the same position again in the future, they will have priority over completely new people.
+* All Partners need to agree with cancellation.
+* When cancellation is agreed, the person should be notified immediately.
+* The person is no longer required to work, but is encouraged to take their time to hand off anything they feel is valuable to other people in Niteo.